cython/cython/docs/src/quickstart/cythonize.rst

 .. figure:: htmlreport.png

-Note that Cython deduces the type of local variables based on their assignments, which can also cut down on the need to explicitly specify types everywhere.
+Note that Cython deduces the type of local variables based on their assignments (including as loop variable targets) which can also cut down on the need to explicitly specify types everywhere.
 For example, declaring ``dx`` to be of type double above is unnecessary, as is declaring the type of ``s`` in the last version (where the return type of ``f`` is known to be a C double.)
 A notable exception, however, is